Icenium/icenium-cli/docs/man_pages/project/testing/build-android.md

 * `<File Path>` is the complete file path to which you want to save your application package.
 The file path must be complete with file name and extension.
 <% } %>
 <% if(isHtml) { %>
+### Command Limitations

+* You cannot run this command on mobile website projects.

 ### Related Commands

 Command | Description